Muhibu/Spatial_Analysis_COVID-19/README.md

 Licence

-To Do
+=== To Do ====
+Create DF to  :
 Plot  only the  top 20 countries
 Get data from other sources
 Calculate rates
-  Plot
+Move data from all countries so curve start from same day0